Aditya1489/Price_Prediction/README.md

 * numpy: For numerical computations.

 ## Results
-Output.csv: The predicted real estate prices for the test dataset.
+The predicted real estate prices for the test dataset.